-Sundays, October 1, 15 and 22 10:15 a.m.
-Payne Education Center, Room 210/212 Join us for the three-week series teaching children about the Eucharist sacraments as the basis of our Christian faith.
+Join us for the four-week series teaching children about the Eucharist sacraments as the basis of our Christian faith.
 The class is designed for children 2nd grade and older, but all ages are invited to attend.
 Parent or significant adult participation is necessary to help children continue learning at home.
+Online registration is required.

 The order of acolytes is one of the most ancient ministries in the church.
 The word “acolyte” means “follower” or “one who helps.”
-In addition to carrying flags, banners, torches and crosses during the service, acolytes also assist the Clergy of St. Martin’s with preparing the altar for Holy Communion.
+In addition to carrying a cross and banners during the service, acolytes also read lessons and prayers, serve as chalice bearers and assist with the offertory.
 These are important and vital roles that are central to our worship at St. Martin’s, and help to develop a sense of reverence and understanding for the tradition of the Episcopal worship service.

 The St. Martin’s Acolyte Ministry requires a one-year commitment.
 Depending on the number of acolytes, you will serve one to two times per month.

 Students in 3rd – 5th grades are invited to serve at our Family Table Sunday worship service at 9:15 a.m. in the Old Church.
 Students in 6th grade may choose to serve at the Family Table worship service in the Old Church, as well as the 8 a.m., 9 a.m., 11:15 a.m. or 6 p.m.
 Sunday worship services in The Church.